InstantUpdate/CMS/README.md

 **What we can see in future**

 1. Repeatable content - Repeat any div one after another.
 Good for news, articles, shopping items

-2. Gallery works similar to repeatable content just with images.
+2. Gallery that works similar to repeatable content just with images.

-3. Plugin system
+3. Plugin system.

-4. Contact form plugin
+4. Contact form plugin.

-5. Improved statistics
+5. Improved statistics.

   [1]: http://instant-update.com/cms/